Friargate Coventry: History

 The modern station has been located on this site since 1962, after it was rebuilt following heavy bombing during the Blitz in 1940, it is now a Grade-II listed building.
 However, a station has been located on the site since 1838.

 Office buildings and retail units have also been located on this site since the 1960s, the most prominent of which was Station Tower.
 This was demolished in October 2015 to make way for the Friargate development, after being deemed no longer fit for purpose and outdated.

 Retail outlets located on the site included Shimla Spice, which relocated to new premises in The Butts, Spon End once demolition commenced.

 A time capsule has also been buried underneath the development, and will be unearthed in 50 years’ time to show future generations what life was like when Friargate was being constructed.
 The items inside the capsule were chosen by people in Coventry and were buried by pupils from St Osburg’s, Spon Gate and All Saints C of E primary schools.

 Coventry City Council

 Coventry City Council is working in partnership with Friargate Coventry LLP to promote the development, and has agreed to become tenants in the first building in the Friargate Masterplan.
 The 13-storey, £40 million, building will accommodate Council workers – with the existing Council House remaining as a base for councillors and council meetings.

-Leading councillors praised the design and look of the building, and were reportedly extremely pleased with it.
-Coventry Council’s then leader – Cllr Ann Lucas – commented:

-"For me, this new council house has the wow factor.
-I like the colour of the building as I feel it is incredibly important that we tie in some of the historical parts of the city to this new development.
-It obviously needs to be functional, but you also want the new building to be attractive.
-And as other buildings come along, they will complement each other but be different in design."